Triangular bipyramid

-A triangular bipyramid is a hexahedron with six triangular faces constructed by attaching two tetrahedra face-to-face.
+A triangular bipyramid is a hexahedron, a polyhedron with six triangular faces.
+It is constructed by attaching two tetrahedra face-to-face.
 The same shape is also known as a triangular dipyramid or trigonal bipyramid.
 If these tetrahedra are regular, all faces of a triangular bipyramid are equilateral.
 It is an example of a deltahedron, composite polyhedron, and Johnson solid.

 Many polyhedra are related to the triangular bipyramid, such as similar shapes derived from different approaches and the triangular prism as its dual polyhedron.
-Applications of a triangular bipyramid include trigonal bipyramidal molecular geometry which describes its atom cluster, a solution of the Thomson problem, and the representation of color order systems by the eighteenth century.
+Applications of a triangular bipyramid include trigonal bipyramidal molecular geometry, which describes its atom cluster, a solution of the Thomson problem, and the representation of color order systems by the eighteenth century.

 Special cases

 As a right bipyramid

 Like other bipyramids, a triangular bipyramid can be constructed by attaching two tetrahedra face-to-face.
 These tetrahedra cover their triangular base, and the resulting polyhedron has six triangles, five vertices, and nine edges.
-A triangular bipyramid is said to be right if the tetrahedra are symmetrically regular and both of their apices are on a line passing through the center of the base; otherwise, it is oblique.
+Because of its triangular faces with any type, the triangular bipyramid is a simplicial polyhedron like other infinitely many bipyramids.
+A right bipyramid is one in which the apices of both pyramids are on a line passing through the center of the base, such that its faces are isosceles triangles.
+If two tetrahedra are otherwise, the triangular bipyramid is oblique.